rbctelevision/azuracast-discord-bot/README.md

-# RBC Radio Discord Bot
+# Azuracast Discord Bot
+###### Created by Nate Wombwell for RBC

-A Discord bot that plays the RBC Radio live stream in a voice channel and provides information about currently playing songs.
+A Discord bot that plays an Azuracast live stream in a voice channel and provides information about currently playing songs.

 ## Features

-- 🎵 Plays RBC Radio live stream in a voice channel
+- 🎵 Plays the live stream in a voice channel
-- 🎧 Shows currently playing song with artwork and Spotify link
+- 🎧 Shows currently playing song with artwork and Spotify link (if wanted)
 - 📡 Updates bot status with the current song
 - 🔗 Directs users to request songs via website
 - 🔄 Automatically reconnects if disconnected (NEVER leaves VC)